btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 We start with a syntax tree (that was produced by the parser).

-Semantic checking and IR3 codegen is done together.
+Semantic checking and IR3 code generation is done together.
 The complier processes the syntax tree, generating type information along the way (stored in a separate data structure), and uses that information to generate IR3 code.

 A first pass is done on the classes to generate the metadata for each class (containing the list of fields and their types, as well as the list of functions and their signatures).
-It keeps the fields in an ordered list (ordered within the class), and the methods are extracted from the class and stored as a global list (with the extra 'this' parameter prepended).
+It keeps the fields of each class in an ordered list, and the methods are extracted from the class and stored as a global list (with the extra 'this' parameter prepended).
 Overload resolution tables are also generated at this stage.
 We can think of the metadata as an extended version of class descriptors (it is the class "ClassDescriptor" in my code).
 Since fields and methods are in lists, they are implicitly indexed, allowing the second pass to look up names and refer to fields and methods by their indices.
 Duplicate class names, field names, and method names are checked at this point.

 A second pass is done over each of the methods of each class, doing type-checking and then emitting the IR3 code for each method.
 Type-checking is done on every statement and expression in the method, and it verifies whether each operator or function call can be done with the given argument types.
 The type-checking is done from the leaf nodes up to the entire statement (with the exception of "null", where the type is "coerced" by the parent, see the next section for more information).
 Because we have access to the class descriptors from the first pass, we can lookup the type of each variable we encounter.

 Each expression (or sub-expression) has its IR3 code generated immediately after it is type-checked.
-It is actually a more compact form or IR3 code, where fields and methods are referenced by index instead of by name.
+It is actually a more compact form of IR3 code, where fields and methods are referenced by index instead of by name.

 If both passes succeeds, my compiler will then print out the IR3 code, converting the indices back to human-readable field/method names to comply with the output requirements.